Mouse-GYM/auto-trainer/INSTALL.md

 `conda create -n auto-trainer-1 python=3.8`

 2) activate it: `conda activate auto-trainer-1` ; **every time**.
+   Nb: This is now included with device-deployment too.

 3) Once first time: clone this repository.
     - create or update the ~/.netrc file so that it contains :